 Directions for roasted pumpkin:

 Preheat the oven to 400 F.

 Carefully cut the ends off of each pumpkin.
 Leaving the skins on, quarter the pumpkins.
 Scoop out all of the seeds.
 Place the pumpkin quarters onto a baking sheet and drizzle with a generous amount of oil.
 Season with salt and black pepper.

 Let the pumpkin cool slightly so it is cool enough to handle.
 Peel the skins off or use a spoon to scoop out the flesh.
-Discard the skins and reserve the flesh for the soup (you’ll want to end up with two pounds of flesh).
+Discard the skins and reserve the flesh for the soup (to end up with two pounds of flesh).